-When the interior reaches a comfortable temperature, close the windows and set the system for cooling as described above.
+the windows, and set the system for cooling as described above.

 Air conditioning places an extra load on the engine.
-Watch the coolant temperature gauge (see page 36) when using the A/C in heavy traffic or driving up long hills.
-If it moves near the red zone, turn off the air conditioning until the gauge reads normally.
+Watch the coolant temperature gauge (see page 34) when using the A/C in heavy traffic or driving up long hills.
+If it moves near the red zone, turn off the air conditioning until the gauge reads normal.